Case Study – World-Class Noise Performance

 Figure 1: Sensor signals for different validation samples containing different quantities and types of IgG antibodies.

-The unlocked panel data in Table 1, obtained after completion of the analysis, shows for each sample how many days after a positive PCR the serum sample was drawn, the WTA-test results for PCR-confirmed samples and the results obtained with the Delta Diagnostics test.
+The unlocked panel data in Table 1, obtained after completion of the analysis, shows for each sample how many days after a positive PCR the serum sample was drawn, the WTA-test results for PCR-confirmed samples and the results obtained with the Delta Life Science test.

-Table 1: Blind panel test results for Delta Diagnostics’ test and the Wantai test.
+Table 1: Blind panel test results for Delta Life Science’ test and the Wantai test.

 The panel consisted out of 5 sera drawn before the COVID-19 pandemic, classified as negative, and 5 sera of individuals with PCR-confirmed COVID-19, classified as positive.
-Results of all negatives and 4 out of 5 positives obtained with the Delta Diagnostics test matched the WTA laboratory test.
-Solely sample 9 tested negative at Delta Diagnostics, while the WTA-test was positive.
-This result is likely due to the fact that IgG antibodies are typically developed later than 8 days after onset of symptoms: The WTA-test is sensitive for all immunoglobulins, including IgM which is typically developed earlier, while the Delta Diagnostics test in this set-up specifically detects IgG.
+Results of all negatives and 4 out of 5 positives obtained with the Delta Life Science test matched the WTA laboratory test.
+Solely sample 9 tested negative at Delta Life Science, while the WTA-test was positive.
+This result is likely due to the fact that IgG antibodies are typically developed later than 8 days after onset of symptoms: The WTA-test is sensitive for all immunoglobulins, including IgM which is typically developed earlier, while the Delta Life Science test in this set-up specifically detects IgG.

 Next Steps